TencentARC/ArcNerf/docs/models.md

 ## fg_model
 Here are the class of fg_model, which concentrates on building the foreground object part.
 You can choose to bound the main object in a volume/sphere for accurate and concentrate sampling, or without the structure to sampling in large space.
 - obj_bound: You can set a volume/sphere that bounding the obj.
-But you need to manually set the size of the structure.
+Look above section.
-We may set up the automatic helper in the future.
+  - We may set up the automatic helper in the future.
+To find a close bounding structure.
-  - volume: It needs `n_grid`/`origin`/`xyz_len`or`side` to set up.
-  - sphere: It needs `origin`/`radius` to set up.

 - Optimization: The optimization is only for volume now.
 The params are under `cfgs.models.obj_bound`
   - epoch_optim: If not None, will set up the voxel occupancy and do pruning every this epoch.
   - epoch_optim_warmup: If not None, will do different sampling in volume.
   - ray_sampling_acc: If True, will do customized skip sampling in CUDA.
 Otherwise use simple uniform sampling in (near, far)
   - ema_optim_decay: If None, directly write all `non-negative` opacity value by new one.
 Else, update old one by ema factor.
   - opa_thres: The minimum opacity for considering a voxel as occupied.
 - default values
   - If you use a obj_bound structure to bound the object, many rays may not hit the structure so that they can be skipped for computation.
 You need to set up a default value for them.
   - bkg_color: color for invalid rays. float in `0~1`.
 By default `(1.0, 1.0, 1.0)`, white.
   - depth_far: depth value for invalid rays.
 By default `10.0`.
   - normal: normal for invalid rays. float in `0~1`.
 By default `(0.0, 1.0, 0.0)`, up direction.
   - progress: For the progress(pts in rays), it will all be set with zeros values.

 Following are real modeling methods: